Shaun Williams (American football)

 Shaun LeJon Williams (born October 10, 1976) is an American college football coach and former professional player who was a safety in the National Football League (NFL), primarily with the New York Giants.
-He is the head football coach for William Paterson University, a position he held on an interim basis in 2021 and full-time since 2022.
+He was most recently the head football coach for William Paterson University, a position he held on an interim basis in 2021 and full-time from 2022 through 2025.
 He played college football for the UCLA Bruins, earning second-team All-American honors in 1997.

 Early life

 Williams attended Crespi Carmelite High School in Encino, California and played both tailback and safety.
 He won All-CIF Division I and Del Rey League MVP in his last two seasons of his high school career.

 College career

 He attended the University of California, Los Angeles, where he majored in Pre-Psychology.
 Williams started in three of his four seasons for the Bruins.
 As a junior, started nine games and registered 59 tackles (3rd on the team) and three sacks resulting in All-Pac-10 Honorable Mention.
 In his senior season, Williams started nine games and recorded two interceptions and nine pass deflections.
 He also finished second on the team with 68 tackles.
 Was chosen for the All-Pac-10 Conference First-team.